Ball Balance

 Control with function block editor in VB.NET

-A function block editor developed specifically for this setup is available for creating a controller.
-The editor, programmed in VB.NET, includes all common control elements such as PIDT1 controllers and can be flexibly extended with user-defined function blocks.
-A special feature is the ability to edit the entire signal course during runtime.
-Changes take effect immediately without requiring recompilation as, for example, with MATLAB Simulink.
+A specially developed function block editor is available for creating a controller for this setup.
+The editor, programmed in VB.NET, includes all common control elements, such as PIDT1 controllers, and can be flexibly extended with user-defined function blocks.
+A special feature is the ability to edit the entire signal flow during runtime.
+Changes take effect immediately without needing to recompile as is required with, for example, MATLAB Simulink.

 Controller design for a nonlinear, highly dynamic system

 The ball balance represents a complex, nonlinear control system.
-The developed control loop comprises a total of four cascades with five PIDT1 controllers that act on the state variables velocity and position of both the ball and the seesaw.
-Each cascade stage is finely tuned to reliably keep the ball centered despite unstable conditions.
+The developed control loop comprises a total of four cascades with five PIDT1 controllers, which act on the state variables of velocity and position of both the ball and the seesaw.
+Each cascade stage is finely tuned to reliably keep the ball centered despite the unstable conditions.

 Manual control to illustrate the complexity

-For better understanding of the complexity, the setup can optionally be manually controlled with a joystick.
-This quickly demonstrates how challenging or nearly impossible it is to keep the ball balanced without a sophisticated controller.
+For a better understanding of the complexity, the experimental setup can optionally be controlled manually with a joystick.
+This quickly makes clear how demanding or nearly impossible it is to keep the ball balanced without an elaborate controller.

-Manufacture of wood, acrylic, and aluminum parts by CNC milling
+Manufacturing of the wood, acrylic, and aluminum parts by CNC milling

 All mechanical components were designed in AutoCAD and manufactured on a CNC milling machine.
 This enabled high precision fit and reliability in implementation.